operator-framework/operator-sdk/doc/sdk-cli-reference.md

 #### Flags

 * `--dep-manager` string - Dependency manager the migrated project will use (choices: "dep", "modules") (default "modules")
+* `--header-file` string - Path to file containing headers for generated Go files.
+Copied to hack/boilerplate.go.txt
+* `--repo` string - Project repository path for Go operators.
+Used as the project's Go import path.
+This must be set if outside of `$GOPATH/src` with Go modules, and cannot be set if `--dep-manager=dep`

 ### Example